 In addition to looking for parasites, microscopes are used to monitor plankton and algae in the water – this is important to maintain correct nutrition and avoid certain toxic organisms.

 The ioLight microscope is perfect for both of these tasks – it is small and light and has resolution of 1 micron which is sufficient for most fish health tasks.
 Furthermore the images are displayed on an iPhone or iPad so they are really easy to email to an expert for a second opinion.
-The ability to record video is also very useful since with some parasites the way they move is important to determining if they are harmful or not.
+The ability to record video with the portable microscope is also very useful since with some parasites the way they move is important to determining if they are harmful or not.

 CEFAS and Fish Vet Group